Skip to content

 Overview

-Unlike standard linear undo/redo, vscode-undotree preserves editing branches.
-When you undo, move to an older node, and continue editing, your previous future is kept as another branch you can return to later.
+Unlike standard linear undo/redo, vscode-undotree preserves branches.
+If you jump back to an older point and continue editing, the previous future remains available as another branch.

-The tree is based on file saves and periodic autosave checkpoints.
+The extension records history on saves and periodic autosave checkpoints.
 It does not replace VS Code's native undo stack; it adds a separate history layer for navigating meaningful states.

 Features